Wrong-Code/Install-WinHlp32/README.md

 If you are using any version of Windows which is not Windows 10 or Windows Server 2016/2019 you are in luck, as Microsoft does still provide an OS update to restore the support for that old file format.
-In the opposite case, the only solution is to resort to an hack by injecting the needed files, using the closest supported OS update (Windows 8.1 / Windows Server 2012 as of this writing) as the source.
+If it isn't the case, the only solution is to resort to an hack by injecting the needed files, using the closest supported OS update (Windows 8.1 / Windows Server 2012 as of this writing) as the source.